At Obama's inauguration, a Stars and Stripes made in Belgium?

 Nearly half of Waelkens' flags are embroidered - some even by hand - setting the company apart from competitors who produce printed flags.
 David believes embroidery carries more symbolism and likens it to art, since a handmade flag can take four or five days to complete.

-Benedikt said a large, handmade U.S. flag costs about 400 euros ($540).
+Benedikt said a large, handmade U.S. flag costs about 400 euros.
 Waelkens has four-year contracts with the EU, NATO and the United Nations - each of which have scores of buildings and hundreds of ceremonial rooms that fly flags.

 Benedikt explains the business in terms of hierarchy: the highest-profile EU or UN officials have the nicest flags in their offices - made of silk, embroidered and with fringe.
 But below the top, there are hundreds if not thousands of other civil servants who also have banners, albeit of lesser quality.